-You might want to try this method, but before you do – weigh out the benefit and the draw backs.
+You might want to try removing all the suckers from your tomatoes, but before you do – weigh out the benefit and the draw backs.

 Every task you make for yourself takes more time.
 If you have the time, great!
 Go for it!
 If you don’t need another task and your garden is healthy, I think you’ll be just fine letting the tomatoes take care of themselves.

 Tomatoes – Are They More Delicious When Vine Ripened?

 How to Keep Tomatoes Through December for Eating Fresh

 Tomatoes – Early Blight, Varieties, Changing Some Things